dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/howto-publish-subscribe.md

 - An extensible Pub/sub system with At-Least-Once guarantees, allowing developers to publish and subscribe to topics.
 - Components for Pub/sub that enable operators to use their preferred infrastructure (for example Redis Streams, Kafka, etc).

+For a complete sample demonstrating Pub/sub, [walk through the Pub/sub quickstart](https://github.com/dapr/quickstarts/tree/master/pub_sub).

 <img src="/images/building-block-pub-sub-example.png" width=1000 alt="Diagram showing state management of example service">

-In this guide, we use RabbitMQ as an example for publish and subscribe.
+This guide uses RabbitMQ as an example for Pub/sub.

 ## Content Types